-A member of the Olé Football Academy coaching staff for the past two years, Blake Jones will be appointed to the role of Chief Executive Officer (pending the imminent approval of his residence visa) while previous CEO, Ben Sippola will move into a full – time football role as Olé Football Academy Technical Director.
+A member of the Olé Football Academy coaching staff for the past two years, Blake Jones will be appointed to the role of Chief Executive Officer, while previous CEO, Ben Sippola will move into a full – time football role as Olé Football Academy Technical Director.

 “Moving Blake into one of the academy’s primary leadership roles was an easy decision to make.
 Blake is one of the most committed and talented staff members that we have had since the academy’s inception in 1997.
 He understands all facets of the business and New Zealand football landscape.
 He has a huge vision for the academy moving forward.
 Blake declined the opportunity to attend Law School at the University of Wisconsin Madison, one of the United States’ best, to remain in Porirua and be part of the project at Olé which demonstrates his devotion to what we are trying to achieve.
 I have no doubt that Blake’s vision and ability to lead will take the academy to new heights.” – Dave Wilson (Olé Football Academy Chairman).

 Declan Edge will move from the role of Technical Director to Olé Football Academy Director Of Football.